TheIconfactory/Tapestry/README.md

 You can use the plug-ins above with our developer tool: [Tapestry Loom](https://files.iconfactory.net/software/beta/Tapestry-Loom.zip).
 Download the macOS app and copy the plug-ins above to the `plugins` folder (click the "Open Plugins…" button to get there quickly).
 You can also add your own plug-ins to that folder and restart the app to test them out.

+For more help, we suggest watching the screencast below then reviewing the [Tapestry Loom - User Guide](Documentation/Tapestry+Loom+-+User+Guide.md).

 ## Screencast

 For an in-depth look at what you can do with these files, take a moment to watch [Project Tapestry - Weaving An API](https://www.youtube.com/watch?v=H5C2_zwy8cQ) on YouTube.
 This 30 minute video will help you get set up, show some tip and tricks, and give you a demo of how they're used in an iOS app.